 If we had to choose one iconic location for the birth of modern geology, it would probably be here:

 This is a photograph of Siccar Point, on the Scottish coast.
-It shows the interface between steeply tilted (essentially vertical) layers of “greywacke” rock, topped by nearly horizontal layers of conglomerate and the distinctive Old Red Sandstone.
+It shows the interface between steeply tilted (essentially vertical) layers of “greywacke” rock at lower right, topped by nearly horizontal layers of conglomerate and the distinctive Old Red Sandstone (upper left in the picture).

 This is an example of an “angular unconformity”, where one set of rock layers was deposited at a different angle from the underlying layers.
 A generic sketch of an angular unconformity is shown below: